Kansas drug offenders have a way out of drug registry

 Doing this with two separate petitions will require the payment of two ($196) filing fees.
 In some cases the fees may be waived or reduced.

-We are working on a set of forms that combines these two requests into one document and would reduce the payment of filing fees to only one $196 fee.
-However, we want to make the forms available as quickly as possible, so they can be used.
+Here is a packet of forms that combines these two requests into one document and would reduce the payment of filing fees to only one $196 fee.
+It is attached.